Published on

 - Be sure to dice the pineapple and mango as uniformly as possible, as well as dice the red bell pepper and the red onion uniformly as well.

-- If you have sensitive skin or if you have any cuts on your hands, I highly recommend wearing disposable gloves while chopping the fruit and vegetables, especially when you are preparing the jalapeno.
+- If you have sensitive skin or if you have any cuts on your hands, wear disposable gloves when you are preparing the jalapeno.
 Also, be sure to scrub your hands well after preparing the salsa before touching your face or eyes.